coolbeans201/GreatTechBlogPosts/README.md

 [Unlocking Insights with High-Quality Dashboards at Scale](https://engineering.atspotify.com/2024/08/unlocking-insights-with-high-quality-dashboards-at-scale/) - A good set of criteria for high-quality dashboards

 [Are You a Dalia?
 How We Created Data Science Personas for Spotify’s Analytics Platform](https://engineering.atspotify.com/2024/09/are-you-a-dalia-how-we-created-data-science-personas-for-spotifys-analytics-platform/) - Persona usage for making sure a platform is built appropriately is a smart model

+[Inside the Archive: The Tech Behind Your 2025 Wrapped Highlights](https://engineering.atspotify.com/2026/3/inside-the-archive-2025-wrapped) - Interesting deep-dive into building a massive report like Spotify Wrapped

 ### Squarespace